bnomei/kirby3-autoid/README.md

 # Kirby 3 AutoID

-Performant index of Pages, Field-Structures and Files.
+Performant index of Pages, StructureObjects and Files.

 ## Usage